 On the Appropriate Drafting Body

-Congress constituting itself into a Constituent Assembly is indeed less costly.
+Congress fashioning itself into a Constituent Assembly is indeed less costly.
 However, studies of the International Institute for Democracy and Electoral Assistance (IDEA) raise the following dangerous drawbacks to such a body:

 What measures can be undertaken to guard against these dangers?

-At the same time, being executive-directed, the revisions may unduly favor the executive as far as the allocation of powers is concerned and the institutional design in general.
-Indeed, we have heard President Duterte favoring the French model which is a strong-presidency type.
+At the same time, should the process be executive-directed as was the case during the first half of President Rodrigo Duterte’s term, the revisions may unduly favor the executive as far as the allocation of powers is concerned and the institutional design in general.

 Another alternative to a Constituent Assembly is a Constitutional Convention.
 According to the Institute for Political and Electoral Reform (IPER), members of a Constitutional Convention are more focused on their job of revising the charter having been elected for that specific purpose.
 Likewise, the process through a Constitutional Convention can be more democratic, transparent, and deliberative (IPER 2004).
 However, a Constitutional Convention may not necessarily be more inclusive than a Constituent Assembly.

-Delegate elected solely for the purpose of constitution rewriting are not necessarily better than appointed ones.
-A case in point is the 1986 Constitutional Commission which produced a Constitution that will now enter its 31st year, only seven years short of the longevity of the 1935 Constitution.
+Delegates elected solely for the purpose of constitution rewriting are not necessarily better than appointed ones.
+A case in point is the 1986 Constitutional Commission which produced a Constitution that will now enter its 36th year, only two years short of the longevity of the 1935 Constitution.
 While the 1987 Constitution has been described by some critics as superfluous, it undoubtedly has very strong democratic credentials.